 How to Select the Best Earl Grey Tea Brands

+If you really want to select premium Earl Grey tea blends, you have to first know what to consider when selecting a good brand.
 This way, even if you decide to wander off the chosen path when it comes to brands, you still have a pretty high chance of getting it right.

 The Black Tea

-As you are well aware, the base of Earl Grey tea is black tea leaves.
-This is why it is important to determine where the leaves in your chosen brand come from.
+As you are well aware, the tea base of Earl Grey blend is black tea leaves.
+So, here is what you should know about choosing the the best Earl Grey tea.

 •Long, uncut leaves